Global Eyewitness

 Two 16-week courses, one in the fall (JOUR491) and one in the spring (JOUR490B) with travel over Winter term (first two weeks of January).

-- Winter Term 2025: Travel to Vietnam to report.
+- Winter break: Travel to the Destination to report.

-- Spring Term 2025: Meet in class to produce your stories for publication and presentation.
+- Spring term: Meet in class to produce your stories for publication and presentation during an end of term public showcase.

 Are there prerequisites?